-To apply for a job, email firstname.lastname@example.org.
-Click on post to see more information about what we’re looking for.
+To apply for a job, email [email protected].
+Click on the post to see more information about what we’re looking for.

 The application process consists of two interviews and then a test project and/or trial work period.

 The first interview consists of tests measuring cognitive ability, which takes about 1 hour.
 The second interview is with Joe.
-If you are applying for the design job alone, the cognitive tests are not requirement, but are still encouraged.
+If you are applying for the design job alone, the cognitive tests are not a requirement but are still encouraged.